 Jeff Douglas Lunceford, 64, of Montana, passed away peacefully on June 23, 2019 in Loveland, Colorado surrounded by his family.

-To send flowers in memory of Jeff Douglas Lunceford, please visit our Heartfelt Sympathies Store.
+To plant a memorial tree in honor of Jeff Douglas Lunceford, please visit our Heartfelt Sympathies Store.

 Jeff was born in Deer lodge, Montana to Edwin and Needa Lunceford on November 23, 1954.